deepseek-ai/awesome-deepseek-integration/docs/chatbox/README.md

 # [Chatbox](https://chatboxai.app/)

-Chatbox is a desktop client for multiple cutting-edge LLM models, available on Windows, Mac and Linux.
+Chatbox is a desktop client for multiple LLM models, available on Windows, Mac and Linux.

 ## UI